 Whether it’s concealer, sunscreen, lotion or toothpaste, these handy plastic cases hold a surprising amount!

 5) BRING AN OVEN MITT FOR HOT HAIR TOOLS

 What do you when you’re in a rush but need to pack your piping-hot curling iron?
 An oven mitt to the rescue!
 (It’s also handy for avoiding damage to countertops and furniture.)

 For extra packing space, wrap the mitt with a rubber band before putting it in your luggage.

 The secret to packing jewelry is lurking in your kitchen!
-Tear off a sheet of cling wrap and lay it adhesive side up.
+Tear off a sheet of plastic wrap and lay it sticky side up.
 Lay each necklace on the wrap and then press another sheet of wrap on top of it, pressing to seal.
 Then, cut each out.